learn-co-curriculum/dsc-tuning-decision-trees/README.md

-# Hyper Parameter Tuning and Pruning in Decision Trees
+# Hyperparameter Tuning and Pruning in Decision Trees

 ## Introduction

 Hyperparameter tuning relates to how we sample candidate model architectures from the space of all possible hyperparameter values.
 This is often referred to as __searching the hyperparameter space for the optimum values__.
 In this lesson we'll look at some of the key hyper parameters for Decision Trees and how they affect the learning and prediction processes.

 ## Objectives
-- Understand and explain the role of hyper parameter optimization in machine learning
+- Understand and explain the role of hyperparameter optimization in machine learning
-- IDentify the role of pruning while training a decision tree
+- Identify the role of pruning while training a decision tree
 - Understand and explain key pruning parameters that can affect the predictive performance of decision trees

-## Hyper-parameter Optimization
+## Hyperparameter Optimization

 >__In machine learning, a hyperparameter is a parameter whose value is set before the learning process begins.__